The Button (comics): Lead-up

 At the end of the DC Rebirth Special, Wally West was pulled out of the Speed Force by Barry Allen and, in turn, became part of the New 52 universe.
-Wally believes that it wasn't the Flashpoint Paradox that caused the New 52 and his imprisonment, but something else.
+Wally believes that it was not the Flashpoint Paradox that caused the New 52 and his imprisonment, but something else.
 Someone has taken 10 years from the DC Universe, destroying relationships between characters that were established before the New 52.
-Meanwhile, Batman finds the Comedian's bloody button from Watchmen (embedded in a spot where Wally's speed force lightning had struck earlier in the book).
+Meanwhile, Batman finds the Comedian's bloody button from Watchmen (embedded in a spot where Wally's Speed Force lightning had struck earlier in the book).
 The last pages of the book imply that Doctor Manhattan was the one who caused the events of the New 52 reboot by stealing a decade of history following the events of Flashpoint.

-In The Flash #9, the interaction between Pre-New 52 Wally West and New 52 Wally West triggers a disturbance in the speed force, which causes Barry to have a strange vision.
-In the vision, Barry sees Eobard Thawne and Jay Garrick's Flash Helmet.
-In The Flash #19, a mysterious blue lightning bolt hits Eobard Thawne while he is in Iron Heights, restoring him to his Pre-New 52 incarnation with memories of Thomas Wayne killing him during Flashpoint.
+In The Flash #9, the interaction between pre-New 52 Wally West and New 52 Wally West triggers a disturbance in the speed force, which causes Barry to have a strange vision.
+In the vision, Barry sees Eobard Thawne and Jay Garrick's Flash helmet.
+In The Flash #19, a mysterious blue lightning bolt hits Thawne while he is in Iron Heights Penitentiary, restoring him to his pre-New 52 incarnation with memories of Thomas Wayne killing him during Flashpoint.